-If you’re like me you probably know few, if any of the actual phone numbers of the people on your phone’s Contact List.
+If you’re like me you probably know few, if any of the actual phone numbers of the people on your phone’s Contacts List.

 When all you have to do is tap on someone’s name to place a call it’s very easy to forget their actual phone number over time.